nawawn/InfraScripts/README.md

 This script gets all of the Pepper Flash installed on the computer.

 __Remove-AdUserHomeDir.ps1__
-This script remove the Home Directory of a given AD User.
+This script removes the Home Directory of a given AD User.

 __New-AESencryption.ps1__
 This script can be used to generate AES key and encrypted password to store in a text file.
 These files can then be used to create PSCredential in your automation script.